 Critical communication systems are expected to work, without warning and without failure.
 But most system managers only see what’s happening when they’re on site or after users report a problem.

-RF remote monitoring helps close that visibility gap by providing insight into system performance between site visits, allowing issues to be identified earlier before coverage, reliability, or service is impacted.
+Remote RF monitoring helps close that visibility gap by providing insight into system performance between site visits, allowing issues to be identified earlier before coverage, reliability, or service is impacted.

 Radio system managers rely on scheduled field testing, routine maintenance, and user feedback to assess system health.
 These practices are essential—but they leave gaps between site visits.